Assam Career : Assam Agricultural University Recruitment 2025

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 30th May 2025 at 10:30 AM in AAU Zonal Research Station, North Lakhimpur, Assam
+Candidates may appear for a walk-in-interview on 31st May 2025 from 2 PM onwards.
+The venue is in the Conference hall of the Agril.
+Marketing Intelligence Unit, Assam Agricultural University, Jorhat-785013

 How to apply :